Hesperian Health Guides

 Causes of small babies

-Babies come in all sizes — that is normal.
-But small babies are much more likely to have problems than bigger babies.
+Babies come in all sizes — just like people are many sizes.
+But small, underweight babies are much more likely to have problems than bigger babies.

 And the size of a baby is not just a matter of chance.
-Mothers who get enough food and care in pregnancy usually have bigger babies.
-Mothers who did not get enough food and care usually have smaller babies.
+Mothers who get enough food and care in pregnancy usually have bigger, stronger babies.
+Mothers who did not get enough food and care usually have smaller, weaker babies.

 Small babies are often born to: